MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-sharepoint-server-2016-on-one-server.md

  You can install and configure SharePoint Servers 2016 or 2019 Public Preview on a single server if you are hosting only a few sites for a limited number of users or if you want to create a trial or development environment.
 This configuration is also useful if you want to configure a farm to meet your needs first, and then add servers to the farm at a later stage.

 > [!NOTE]
 > In previous versions of SharePoint, a single server installation automatically installed SQL Server Express.
-In SharePoint Server 2016, a single server installation contains only SharePoint.
+In SharePoint Servers 2016 and 2019 Public Preview, a single server installation contains only SharePoint.
 SQL Server can be installed on the same server or on a separate server; both scenarios are supported.
 For better performance we recommend installing SQL Server on a separate server.

 ## Overview